astropy/astropy-APEs/APE0.rst

 The Ombudsperson
 ----------------
 The Ombudsperson represents the interests of the Astropy community by providing an alternative point of contact for sensitive issues such as code of conduct violations and ethical concerns.
-Candidates for this project role are publicly nominated by the Coordination Committee, after which the Coordination Committee allows at least 2 weeks for comment, and then the nominee must be confirmed by ⅔ of the active Voting Members.
+Candidates for this project role are publicly nominated by the Coordination Committee, after which the Coordination Committee allows at least two weeks for comment, and then the nominee must be confirmed by two-thirds of the active Voting Members.

-The Ombudsperson has no term limit but can resign at any time, or be removed by the same process as being confirmed: the Coordination Committee initiates, there is a two-week comment period, and ⅔ of the active Voting Members have to approve the removal.
+The Ombudsperson has no term limit but can resign at any time, or be removed by the same process as being confirmed: the Coordination Committee initiates, there is a two-week comment period, and two-thirds of the active Voting Members have to approve the removal.
 In the period between removal/resignation and new appointment, the Coordination Committee will temporarily take over the responsibilities of the Ombudsperson, should the need arise.

 The Voting Members